Send-In Sample Collection for Comprehensive Analyses of Innate and Adaptive Immune Responses During Acute COVID-19 and Convalescence

 Inclusion Criteria

 Participants enrolled onto this protocol must meet all of the following criteria: 1.
 Aged 0-99 years (including viable neonates).
 2. Meets one of the following criteria: 1.
-Patient with a known or suspected diagnosis of SARS-CoV-2 infection (past or current), typically but not always supported by a positive PCR test for viral RNA; 2.
-Individual who has remained uninfected with negative SARS-CoV-2 serologies despite heavy or extensive COVID-19 exposure in the workplace or home environment; or 3.
+Patient with a known or suspected diagnosis of infection (past or current) with SARS-CoV-2 or an emerging or re-emerging respiratory virus, typically but not always supported by a positive PCR test for viral RNA; 2.
+Individual who has remained uninfected with negative virus serologies despite heavy or extensive exposure to the emerging or re-emerging respiratory virus in the workplace or home environment; or 3.
 Biological relative of a participant being studied under this protocol.
 Relatives may be biological mother, father, siblings, children, grandparents, aunts, uncles, or first cousins.
 3. For individuals considered for enrollment as uninfected individuals and biological relatives, able to provide informed consent.
 4. Willing to allow genetic testing.
 5. Willing to allow storage of samples and data for future research.

 Exclusion Criteria

 Individuals meeting any of the following criteria will be excluded from study participation: 1.
 Any condition that, in the opinion of the investigator, contraindicates participation in this study.
-Since patients can be concurrently infected with multiple respiratory viruses, positive testing for other viruses such as rhinovirus, influenza virus, etc., does not exclude an individual from study participation where there remains a high clinical suspicion of COVID-19 infection despite negative testing for SARS-CoV-2.
+Since patients can be concurrently infected with multiple respiratory viruses, positive testing for other viruses such as rhinovirus, influenza virus, etc., does not exclude an individual from study participation where there remains a high clinical suspicion of infection with the emerging or re-emerging respiratory virus of interest despite negative testing for it.
 Co-enrollment guidelines: Participants may be co-enrolled in other studies; however, study staff should be notified of co-enrollment.

 Study Design